{alt_text_cv}

 Potential Benefit

-Preclinical studies suggest that Lion’s mane may reduce inflammation and biological markers of Alzheimer’s (i.e., amyloid plaques), improve cognition, and increase the release of nerve growth factor, a protein that can increase the length of nerve cell processes [3; 4; 5; 6; 7].
+Preclinical studies suggest that Lion’s mane may reduce inflammation and biological markers of Alzheimer’s disease (i.e., amyloid plaques), improve cognition, and increase the release of nerve growth factor, a protein that can increase the length of nerve cell processes [6; 7; 8; 9; 10].
+These preclinical findings have not been confirmed in humans.

 For Dementia Patients

-One small clinical trial in patients with Alzheimer’s disease suggested that Lion’s mane treatment over 49 weeks improved activities of daily living (e.g., personal hygiene, dressing, preparing food, etc.).
-However, there were no significant improvements in cognition compared to the placebo group, possibly due to the low number of patients in the study [8].
+One small clinical trial in Alzheimer’s disease patients reported that Lion’s mane treatment for 49 weeks improved activities of daily living (e.g., preparing meals, cleaning, shopping, etc.).
+However, there were no significant improvements in cognitive function compared to the placebo group [11].
 There is currently no evidence from large-scale randomized controlled trials that suggests that Lion’s mane supplements are safe or beneficial for dementia patients.

 Safety